-- The students or lab partner(s) should first lodge a report to the lecturer/lab assistant present in the laboratory. - If the accident is not serious, the lecturer/lab assistant should then provide first aid treatment. - If necessary, the lecturer/lab assistant should send the student to the clinic.
-(If there is more than one lecturer on duty, then one of them should assume that responsibility.
-However, if there is only one lecturer and more than one lab assistant present, then the responsibility will be taken over by one of the lab assistants). - If the accident is serious, the lecturer/lab assistant should call for an ambulance through the emergency line (USM CLINIC 3999 or 2381). - The lab assistant should contact the lecturer on duty by phone if he/she is not present when the accident occurs.
-If the lecturer concerned has to leave the laboratory during a practical session, he/she is required to provide his/her contact number where he/she can be reached. - If fails, the lab partner should contact the school assistant science officer or discipline senior lab assistant to assist in reporting this accident to the student course advisor/supervisor. - A lecturer/lab assistant /the lab partner is required to accompany the injured student in the ambulance to the clinic, in case that the injured is referred to a hospital, the accompanying person should also follow to provide further assistance.
+- The students or lab partner(s) should first lodge a report to the lecturer/lab assistant present in the laboratory. - If the accident is not serious, the lecturer/lab assistant should then provide first aid treatment. - If necessary, the lecturer/lab assistant should send the student to the clinic. - If the accident is serious, an ambulance should be called through the emergency line (USM CLINIC 3999 or 2381). - A lecturer/lab assistant /the lab partner is required to accompany the injured student in the ambulance to the clinic, in case that the injured is referred to a hospital, the accompanying person should also follow to provide further assistance.